 How can I construct a pergola without breaking the bank?

 Save trees by repurposing old garden furniture.
 Making advantage of an already existing fence or wall is another low-cost pergola solution.
-In the end, you’ll need a less quantity of lumber for your pergola, which might significantly reduce your costs.
+In the end, you’ll need less quantity of lumber for your pergola, which might significantly reduce your costs.

 Design Ideas for your pergola: